howardthesheep/GolfWebApp/README.md

 # GolfWebApp
 This web application tracks scores and statistics of players at Old Hawthorne, a local golf course.
 This allows players to easily track scores overall and per hole right from their phone.
+This is done by with the user information, their scores, and course information kept in 3 different tables of a database.

 Contributors:
 Josh Brooks